 Musée de la Romanité

-Inaugurated on June 2, 2018, the Musée de la Romanité creates a strong architectural dialogue between two architectures separated by over two thousand years of History and facing each other.
-The project is located on the backbone of the site, on the old limit that used to separate the medieval town from the modern city.
-On these remains, twenty centuries of urban strata and architecture are overlaid: this is the exceptional heritage of the city of Nîmes.
+The Musée de la Romanité establishes a strong architectural dialog with the Roman Arenas, from which it is separated by over two thousand years of History.
+Bypassed by the vestiges of the Roman rampart, it takes place on the backbone of the site, on the old limit that used to separate the medieval town from the modern city, where more than twenty centuries of urban strata and architecture are overlaid.

 Competition, winning project